-- Any children of parents who do not wish to contribute will not be treated any differently; - Where there are insufficient contributions to make the activity viable then the activity will be cancelled.
-This should be made clear to parents from the outset.
+- any children of parents who do not wish to contribute will not be treated any differently; - where there are insufficient contributions to make the activity viable then the activity will be cancelled.
+This should be made clear to parents from the outset

-All requests to parents for voluntary contributions must make it quite clear that the contributions would be voluntary and that there is no obligation to contribute.
+All requests to parents for voluntary contributions must make it quite clear that the contributions would be voluntary and that there is no obligation to make any contribution.